Jeremy Kagan: Film and television career

-Kagan produced and directed the ten-part series The ACLU Freedom Files, in 2006 and 2007 which received a number of awards and was shown on Link TV, Court TV and PBS.
+Kagan produced and directed the ten-part series The ACLU Freedom Files in 2006 and 2007 which received a number of awards and was shown on Link TV, Court TV and PBS.
 Kagan has made a number of short documentaries and advocacy dramatic films for NGOs including The Doe Fund which works with the homeless and formerly incarcerated, and The Democracy School a movement developing local governance, and Bioneers which advances achievements in environmental and social justice.

 Other ventures

 Kagan is a full tenured professor at the University of Southern California where he teaches the graduate courses in directing and has recently created the Center for Change Making Media which is a hub for research and training in advocacy cinematic genres.
 His production company ACTransformative Media has made numerous shorts including three for VaccinateLA.

 He has served as artistic director at the Robert Redford's Sundance Institute and is on a National Board Member of the Directors Guild of America and chairperson of its Special Projects Committee which provides cultural and educational programs for the 19,000 members.
 In 2004 he was honored with the Robert Aldrich Award for "extraordinary service to the guild."

 In his capacity with the Directors Guild of America, Kagan also moderates the group's annual roundtable discussion featuring that year's five nominees for Outstanding Directing – Feature Film.

-Kagan is also the author of three books Directors Close Up and a "living" eTextbook Keys to Directing. www.keystodirecting.com.
+Kagan is also the author of three books Directors Close Up and a "living" eTextbook Keys to Directing.

 Personal life

 Kagan lives in Venice, California, with his companion Anneke Campbell.
-She is an author, and was a writer on the series Freedom Files.
+Campbell is an author, and was a writer on the series Freedom Files.
 His daughter Eve is a graduate of the Harvard Ed School, and is a practicing psychologist, actress, writer, and yoga teacher.